Success is dependent on effort. ~ Sophocles

 35 – 50 percent of trade show sales go to the vendor who responds first.
 (Source: InsideSales.com) Here’s another great stat: 54 percent of sales made from a trade show lead only require three or fewer calls!
 (Source: CEIR) But did you know that only 22% of exhibiting companies follow up within the sweet spot of 24 to 48 hours of the show?
 What is the moral of the story?
 Follow up on trade show leads and do so quickly to watch your sales soar.

-No matter how you define trade show success, the U.S. exhibition market was valued at $12.8 billion in 2015.
+No matter how you define trade show success, the global exhibition market was valued at US$13.87 billion in 2021 and is expected to grow to US$36.31 billion by 2026.
 It’s no wonder why companies continue to include trade shows in their marketing mix.
 Although exhibiting at a trade show can be an expensive proposition, following these seven cost-effective tips will provide you with a simple method to solve the trade show success puzzle.